UC Santa Cruz

 Welcome To Keep Teaching!

-Keep Teaching is your UC Santa Cruz hub for resources related to remote instruction during the ongoing coronavirus pandemic.
+In the spring of 2020 we built Keep Teaching as your UC Santa Cruz hub for resources related to remote instruction during the ongoing COVID-19 pandemic.

 promoting equity & excellence during remote instruction

 In response to the emergency shift to remote instruction in April 2020, the Center for Innovations in Teaching and Learning (CITL) and Online Education created a new partnership to better support teaching and learning.

 This collaboration is represented by three central values: Community, Accessibility, and Deep Learning.

 These values underlie our work to promote equity and excellence during this period of remote instruction.